iBDFrankfurt/APProVe-Manual/docs/management/clinic.md

 # Set author
 author: Timo Schneider
 # Set writing time
-date: 2022-09-27
+date: 2022-10-17
 # A page can have multiple categories
 category:
-  - Update
+- Administration
 # A page can have multiple tags
 tag:
-  - 2.6.3
+- Klinik
 # this page is sticky in article list
-sticky: true
+sticky: false
 # this page will appear in starred articles
-star: true
+star: false
 # You can customize footer content
 footer: Entwickelt von der interdisziplinären Biomaterial- und Datenbank Frankfurt (iBDF)
 # You can customize copyright content
 copyright: false
 ---

-Das nächste Update ist veröffentlicht.

 <!-- more -->
 ::: tip Inhaltsangabe